FriendsOfECMAScript/ReactI18nRouting/docs/basic_usage.md

 in your application.
 In other chapters you can check more info about BrowserIntlProvider and language strategies, but to keep this tutorial simple we are going to use **ReduxBrowserIntlProvider** and **defaultUnprefixed**.

+First of all, we need to configure our language strategy.
+The following code represents the minimum required code to make work the *defaultUnPrefixed* strategy.

 ```javascript
 // src/i18n/languageStrategy.js